 Anytime you are accused of a criminal offense, your freedom and quality of life are at risk.
 When those charges involve the enticement of a minor, the penalties and public scrutiny are incredibly high.
 If accused, you face the full force of the state’s resources and it’s imperative that you work with an experienced criminal defense attorney, such as that will defend your rights.

-What Does Enticing a Minor Mean?
+What is Enticing a Minor?

 We have all heard a great deal of media reports about minors being “enticed” with the rise of widespread Internet and electronic device usage.
 But these crimes are not limited to online attempts by adults to lure children for illicit and illegal reasons.